gdpashov/SwiftUI-Combine-Library/README.md

 1. `API`/`APIService`

-> Uses Combine
+    > Uses Combine framework.

     Creates a publisher that requests an API service, validates the response, and decodes the result JSON data into a specified object.

     Returns `AnyPublisher<T, Error>` where:

     - `T` is either `Data` to return the raw data or `Defined Type` to apply JSON transformation to the returned data.
 The object models of the returned Open Library JSON data are specified in `Models`/`OpenLibrarySearchResult`.

     - `Error` is the error that may arise during execution.

 2. `ViewModels`/`APIRequestViewModel`

+    dddd

 ```Swift